iamjoshua/writings/essays/test.md

 # This is a test

-Today. this should revalidate the cache.
+Tomorrow is another day. this should revalidate the cache.
 Good.
 The first test worked.